On the Reduction in Accuracy of Finite Difference Schemes on Manifolds without Boundary

 There exist fairly general conditions upon which there exists a weak $H^1(M)$ solution to~\eqref{eq:PDE},~\eqref{eq:uniqueness} provided the given data satisfies the solvability condition

-See~\cite{aubin}.
+See~\cite[{Theorem~4.7}]{aubin}.
 This solvability condition arises naturally from the fact that $\mathcal{L}$ is self-adjoint and thus

-The linearized version of the \MA equation arising in Optimal Transport is an example of such a PDE~\cite{linearization}.
+The linearized version of the \MA equation arising in Optimal Transport is an example of such a PDE {that has been well studied in Euclidean space}~\cite{linearization}.
 However, in our setting such linear elliptic PDEs will be posed on compact manifolds without boundary.
 Thus, they lack boundary conditions and the usual approaches of establishing convergence rates for numerical schemes do not work.

-We have investigated the surprising fact that for manifolds without boundary it is possible to construct simple monotone discretizations of linear elliptic PDEs in 1D for which the empirical convergence rate is asymptotically worse than the formal consistency error.
-Buttressing this, we derive explicit convergence rates on 2D manifolds without boundary.
+We have investigated the surprising fact that for manifolds without boundary it is possible to construct simple monotone discretizations of linear elliptic PDEs in one dimension for which the empirical convergence rate is asymptotically worse than the formal consistency error.
+Buttressing this, we derive explicit convergence rates on {more general} manifolds without boundary.
 In particular, we find that the error is bounded by $\mathcal{O}\left( h^{\alpha/(d+1)} \right)$ where $h^\alpha$ is the formal consistency error of the scheme, $d$ is the dimension of the manifold, and $h$ is the discretization parameter.
 This somewhat surprising result demonstrates even more clearly the need to design higher-order schemes for solving such elliptic PDE on manifolds without boundary.
-Future work will involve relating this convergence result for linear elliptic PDE in divergence form to nonlinear elliptic PDE.
+Future work will involve relating this convergence result for linear elliptic PDE in divergence form to nonlinear PDEs.

 The availability of convergence rates also allows us to build new schemes for approximating solution gradients.
 These are guaranteed to converge, whereas standard consistent finite difference approximations need not correctly approximate the gradient of a numerically obtained function.
 We produce a family of gradient approximations, with error bounds that are limited by the $\mathcal{O}\left( h^{\alpha/(d+1)} \right)$ bounds on the $L^\infty$ solution accuracy.